johnnysmoke/ZKFixedPointChip041/README.md

 ZK Fixed Point Arithmetic with its Application in Machine Learning based on [Halo2](https://github.com/privacy-scaling-explorations/halo2.git) & Axiom's [Halo2-base](https://github.com/axiom-crypto/halo2-lib).

+This version is configured to work with the stable release of the halo2-lib (version 0.4.1)

 ## Features

 * FixedPointChip: Fixed point arithmetic and math library